-You can then use these customer profiles in sales targeting by defining your “ideal customer” in terms of what they like, how they behave, and what their priorities are.
-This in turn enables you to reach and convert various ideal customer types using the sales messaging and marketing channels most likely to appeal to them.
+You can then use these customer profiles in targeted sales by defining your “ideal customer” in terms of what they like, how they behave, and what their priorities are.
+This enables you to reach and convert various ideal customer types using the sales messaging and marketing channels most likely to appeal to them.

 Check out our how-to guide on creating a customer profile to learn more.
-The article includes a step-by-step creation process as well as free templates you can download.
+The article includes a step-by-step creation process and free templates you can download.

 2. Automate Sales Targeting With CRM Software

-Customer relationship management (CRM) software lets you organize customer data, communicate with leads and customers, and monitor any interactions your team has with them.
-Investing in a CRM platform enables you to streamline some of the activities involved in sales targeting as all of the data and tools are in a single centralized system.
+Customer relationship management (CRM) systems let you organize customer data, communicate with leads and customers, and monitor any interactions your team has with them.
+Investing in a CRM platform enables you to streamline some of the activities involved in targeted selling, as all of the data and tools are centralized.

-Once your CRM system is in place, add your customer and prospect information to its database.
+Once your CRM system is in place, add customer and sales prospect information to the database.
 You can either do this manually or upload a list into the system from a spreadsheet.
-Once your initial list has been imported, configure the automation rules so leads are automatically added into your CRM after certain actions have been completed, such as the person filling out a website form or emailing someone on your sales team.
+Once your initial list has been imported, configure the automation rules so leads are automatically added to your CRM after certain actions have been completed, for instance, the person filling out a website form or emailing someone on your sales team.

 Want to see which CRMs are best for your small business?
-Check out our picks for the top CRM software for small businesses in 2022 for insights on pricing, features, usability, and best-for scenarios of each product.
+Check out our picks for the top CRM software for small businesses for insights on pricing, features, usability, and best-for scenarios for each product.

 3. ‘Tag’ CRM Records to Indicate Top Priority Leads

-Once you’ve created your customer profiles and uploaded leads into your CRM system, begin tagging your contacts using the profiles you’ve developed.
+Once you’ve created your customer personas and profiles and uploaded leads into your CRM system, begin tagging your contacts using the profiles you’ve developed.
 Tagging is a feature in CRMs where you assign traits, attributes, or other information to a record.
-The purpose of tagging is to be able to quickly attain information about a contact or filter a list of contacts that contain the same tags.
+It allows you to quickly attain information about a contact or filter a list of contacts that contain the same tags.

-For example, let’s say you have a customer profile for your software company that you named “The Transformational IT Director.”
-This profile refers to newly hired IT managers looking to change the way their organization runs with up-to-date tech and make a big splash early in their role.
-You could make “The Transformational IT Director” a tag in your CRM in which any lead who fits the profile receives the tag.
+For example, let’s say you have a customer profile for your software company you named “The Transformational IT Director.”
+This profile refers to newly hired IT managers looking to change how their organization operates with up-to-date tech and make a substantial impact early on in their roles.
+You could make “The Transformational IT Director” a tag in your CRM where any lead who fits the profile receives the tag.

-This way, your sales reps know to prioritize this type of lead and use certain tactics when they converse, such as offering a large bulk discount or emotionally selling on “pride” as the profile wants to look good to their executives.
+This way, sales reps know to prioritize this type of lead and use certain tactics when they converse, such as offering a large bulk discount or emotionally selling on “pride.”
+This tactic works well because snagging a huge discount would make this person look good to their company executives.
 You may also use tagging for smaller traits such as “cost-conscious,” “prefers email,” or “not happy with the current provider.”

-CRMs like Freshsales and Zoho CRM let you easily create or sort contact lists for sales targeting based on the tags you assign.
+CRMs like Freshsales and Zoho CRM let you easily create or sort your sales target list based on the tags you assign.
 Tags allow sales reps to see certain information they can focus on when conversing with leads and help marketing employees design campaigns best suited for contacts with the same profile attributes.